bitPanG98/SillyOS/Readme.md

 ![alt text](screenshot_format.png "Ayy boiiiiiiiiiiii")
 ## WTF is this?
-When a 14yo ignorance kid day dreaming, he always dream big, bigger than everything.
+A 14yo ignorance kid day dream.
-He decided to create an OS to prove himself, so this warrior wasted 6+ years to learn about how the fuck can he code an OS.
+This warrior wasted 6+ years to learn about how the fuck can he code an OS.

 And now he still have no closer...